zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 }
 ```

 While the majority of this function is concerned with parsing the request _body_ (the data being sent as part of the request), there are two important things to note.
-First, if the HTTP method sent to this function _isn't_ `POST`, we'll return a new response with the status code of [`405 Method Not Allowed`](https://httpstatuses.com/405).
+First, if the HTTP method sent to this function _isn't_ `POST`, it will return a new response with the status code of [`405 Method Not Allowed`](https://httpstatuses.com/405).

 The variable `reqBody` represents a collection of _fields_, which are key-value pairs for each column in our Airtable table.
 By formatting `reqBody` as an object with a collection of fields, we're creating a new record in our table with a value for each field.

-After we call `createAirtableRecord` (the function we'll define next), we'll redirect the client back to our `FORM_URL`.
+After calling `createAirtableRecord` (defined below), it will redirect the client back to your `FORM_URL`.
 This function can be changed; for instance, it can redirect to a "Thank You" page.

 The `createAirtableRecord` function accepts a `body` parameter, which conforms to the Airtable API's required format—namely, a JavaScript object containing key-value pairs under `fields`, representing a single record to be created on our table: